fabianmichael/kirby-markdown-field/README.md

 # Kirby – Markdown field

-⚠️ **Notice:** This plugin is still in beta state.
-Some things might not work as expected, yet.
-However, if you’re adventurous: it might crash, but thanks to Kirby’s state management, data loss is pretty unlikely.
-Just hit `⌘S`/`Ctrl+s` frequently to save your work and you should be fine. ⚠️

-**Known issues of the alpha:**

-- CodeMirror 6 is still in beta.
+**ℹ️ Notice:** CodeMirror 6 is still in beta.
 Its API might still be subject to minor changes, so this plugin will not officially reach a stable version until CodeMirror 6 does.
-- File/page selector queries need some testing.

 Enhanced, extensible Markdown field for Kirby CMS.
-Version 2!
+Now available in version 2!

 **Features:**